lulav-citros/citros/doc/citros_data_analysis/data_access/batch_overview.md

 ---
 toc_max_heading_level: 4
 hide_title: true
-sidebar_position: 3
+sidebar_position: 2
-sidebar_label: 'Setting the Simulation and the Batch'
+sidebar_label: 'Simulations and Batches'
-description: 'Setting the Simulation and the Batch'
+description: 'Simulations and Batches'
 ---
-# Setting the Simulation and the Batch
+# Simulations and Batches

 *Batches* (tables with data) are created by various *simulation* scenarios and stored in the database under corresponding *simulation* names.
 To access a specific batch, both its name and the name of the simulation are needed.